See API's overview of the oil and natural gas industry's environmental performance.

 The world is becoming increasingly interconnected - economically, socially and environmentally – through technological developments.
 The availability of affordable, clean energy has been a fundamental driver of progress in the developed world and is becoming even more essential in helping developing countries achieve their economic, social and environmental aspirations.
 As the industry explores and operates in locations where extreme poverty and harsh working conditions exist, API member companies with global operations are working diligently in developing countries to create cooperative partnerships to better understand and address their unmet needs and goals.

 As the world becomes more globally interconnected, there is a rising expectation that business will become more accessible and transparent about its operational values, policies, practices and performance.
-In response, the industry is taking action to improve the quality, quantity and consistency in reporting its performance and progress in the areas of environmental and social stewardship.
-For example the API and IPIECA sponsored the development of the Compendium of Sustainability Reporting Practices and Trends for the Oil and Gas Industry to better understand and communicate the industry’s sustainability performance measurement and reporting practices.
-The initiative was based on a survey of the industry’s current reporting practices, trends, challenges and future needs.
+In response, the industry is taking action to improve the quality, quantity and consistency in reporting its performance and progress in the areas of environmental and social-economic stewardship.
+For example the API, IPIECA and OGP sponsored the development periodic updating of the Oil and Gas Industry Guidance on Voluntary Sustainability Reporting to provide a convenient template for comparable reporting to ensure better understanding and communication of the industry’s sustainability performance measurement and reporting practices.

 Recognizing the vital importance of a safe, reliable energy supply to our nation’s and the world’s prosperity, API member companies are actively working within the industry and with government agencies to increase the security of their operations and to prevent terrorist acts from interfering with the delivery of products that people depend upon daily to maintain their quality of life and peace of mind.
 From protecting plants and infrastructure to training with local emergency response teams, companies have long recognized and responded to the need to protect their workers, communities, and energy supplies through a variety of standards, procedures and guidelines.
 These efforts, in addition to serving as a protection for the general public, are also effective against acts of vandalism and terrorism.